General Theory of Self-Reciprocal Functions in the Fourier Transform

 and

-This type of operation, where something returns to its original form after four iterations, often appears in mathematics—such as multiplying by the imaginary unit $i$, or differentiating trigonometric functions.
+This type of operation, where something returns to its original form after four iterations,

 To summarize this diagrammatically: